Kissing spines can cause severe pain and seriously affect a horse’s performance. Find out what the signs are and how it can be treated...

 What types of horses are affected?

 It is predominantly racehorses and competition horses who are referred for treatment.
 This could be because it is more noticeable in performance horses due to the physical demands on them, while in horses just used for hacking and low-level work, the problem may go unnoticed.
 Alternatively, it may be that performance horses are more prone to the condition, due to the physical demands placed on them.
-There is also a belief the condition may be hereditary.
+Researchers have also found evidence that the condition can be hereditary, and have identified a gene3 linked to cases of kissing spines – and its severity.

-Veterinary literature has suggested that up to 34% of horses (which tend to be over-represented by thoroughbreds) may show signs of kissing spine on X-rays, but many do not exhibit any clinical signs as a result of them and may not have any disease.
+Veterinary literature has suggested that up to 34% of horses (which tend to be over-represented by thoroughbreds) may show signs of kissing spine on X-rays, but many do not exhibit any clinical signs as a result of them.
 It is always important to rule out other causes for concern, such as a poorly fitting saddle, rider issues or indeed lack of fitness.

 Treatment for kissing spine